tipakA/Roles/README.md

 `/config add`

-Make a role be self-assignable. `label` is the role name displayed in the menu.
+Make a role be self-assignable. `label` and `description` are displayed in the menu.
 You can update exising selfrole by adding it again.

 `/config remove`

 Remove a role from the list.

+`/persist`

+Create a button to invoke the menu without using the command.
+Useful for locked channels.